List of State Protected Monuments in Arunachal Pradesh

 This is a list of State Protected Monuments as officially reported by and available through the website of the Archaeological Survey of India in the Indian state Arunachal Pradesh.
 The monument identifier is a combination of the abbreviation of the subdivision of the list (state, ASI circle) and the numbering as published on the website of the ASI.
 7 State Protected Monuments have been recognized by the ASI in Arunachal Pradesh.
-Besides the State Protected Monuments, also the Monuments of National Importance in this state might be relevant.
+Besides the State Protected Monuments, the Monuments of National Importance in this state might also be relevant.